suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 We should use good default values for our initial state, so we'll make the `winner` and `id` values equal to `null` to indicate we don't have any values.
-We'll leave the `board' equal to the two-dimensional array of strings.
+We'll leave the `board` equal to the two-dimensional array of strings.

 ```js
 const [game, setGame] = useState({